DeepakSidhar/DeepakSidhar.github.io/_posts/2023-01-27-Module-seven-post.md

 title: Module Seven
 subtitle: Research Methods and Professional Practice
 ---
-<h1>Module Seven - Research Methods and Professional Practice </h1>
+<h1>Module Seven - Research Methods and Professional Practice. </h1>

 On completion of this module : -
 <ol>